snowcap/Emarsys/README.md

 $response = $client->createContact(array(1 => 'John', 2 => 'Doe', 3 => 'example@example.com'));
 ```

+You can find detailed examples in the `examples` directory.

+### Custom field mapping

-As explained in the Emarsys documentation, each field has an ID
+As explained in the Emarsys documentation, each field is referenced by an ID.

 You can do a `$response = $client->getFields();` to get the complete list with their ids and names.

-### Custom mapping

-Dealing with IDs is not always the easiest way to work.
+But dealing with IDs is not always the easiest way to work.

 So, extra methods have been implemented to handle custom mapping.

-First of all, a default non-exhaustive mapping has been set for the Emarsys pre-defined fields and choices.
+First of all, a default (non-exhaustive) mapping has been set for the Emarsys pre-defined fields.
-You can find them in `src/Snowcap/Emarsys/ini/fields.ini` and `src/Snowcap/Emarsys/ini/choices.ini`.
+You can find it in `src/Snowcap/Emarsys/ini/fields.ini`

-But you can add your own by calling
+But you can add your own by calling :

 ```php
 $client->addFieldsMapping(array('petName' => 7849, 'twitter' => 7850));`
 ```

-In that way, the default mapping and your own are merged and become available instantly as replacement of these boring IDs.
+In that way, the default mapping and your own are merged and become available instantly as a replacement of these boring IDs.

 It means that you can use both IDs and custom names to reference fields, so the two samples below do the same :